Your Appointment - What to Expect:

 The orthoses are made on the premises in our lab and workshop, this is very beneficial should adjustments need to be made at the time of fitting and afterwards.
 We would usually re-assess every 18 months during which time any changes to the prescriptions are made and any maintenance to the orthoses is carried out.

 Up to an hour must is allowed for the Bio Mechanical Assessment appointment.

-If you do go on to have bespoke orthotic insoles made an accurate estimate will be given during the Bio Mechanical Assessment.
+If you go on to have bespoke orthotic insoles made, an accurate costing will be given during the Bio Mechanical Assessment.